-By Christmastime, Little Stapler didn’t remember my breakdown, but apparently my mother did.
-She bought me a Wilton cake decorating class at the local Michael’s craft store.
+You can look up cake decorating classes at local bakeries.
+Sometimes bakeries have special offerings to the public.
+If not, you can try a local eatery or chief inspired courses.
+They even have somewhere you make chocolate deserts.
+If you are like me, maybe you will luck up and get gifted a class from Michaels.
+They have a Wilton cake decorating class that is wonderful.
 Trust me when I say that never, in a million years, did I think that I would enjoy a cake decorating class.
 I thought that they were for DIY-raving maniacs who tried Pinterest projects all the time.
-But after my birthday breakdown, I realized that I needed to learn a thing or two about decorating cakes if I wanted to save money and sanity on cakes in the future.
+But I realized that I needed to learn a thing or two about decorating cakes if I wanted to save money and sanity on cakes in the future.

 The course taught me a lot of new skills that I have used over and over again this past year.
 Now, I’m a cake-decorating fiend!
 I love a new challenge and giving the special gift of a home-made cake.